thchatzidiamantis/MscThesis/Progress.md

 - [ ] Introduction for chapter 3
 - [ ] Improve introduction for chapter 5
 - [ ] Fix some references on model categories and quasicategories
+- [ ] Mention that the Segal condition on simplicial sets is not that interesting
 - [ ] Prove that the Rezk nerve is a complete Segal space
 - [ ] The other side of the Qcat-CSS Quillen equivalence
 - [ ] Remark on the $\infty$-category of spaces